ChatGTP "surpasses" doctors in providing empathetic (and high-quality) advice to patient questions - breaking latest news - Breaking Latest News

-This is suggested by a new study published in Jama Internal Medicine.
-They are needed for further research to understand if and how to integrate these tools in the health field

-ChatGpt really the star of the moment.
-Between sensationalism and strong fears, the best known of the chatbots – relational artificial intelligence software capable of simulating and processing human conversations – is trying to gain a prominent place in the medical field as well.
+ChatGpt is really the “star” of the moment.
+Between sensationalism and strong fears, the best known of chatbots – relational artificial intelligence software capable of simulating and processing human conversations – is trying to gain a leading position in the medical field as well.
 In the United States, Microsoft (which has invested in OpenAi, the developer of ChatGpt) has just signed an agreement with Epic Systems, one of the largest healthcare software companies in America, to test the chatbot in some hospitals (Uc San Diego Health, UW Health in Madison Wisconsin and Stanford Health Care).
-And now a new study published in Jama Internal Medicine found that ChatGTP even outperforms physicians in providing high-quality, empathic advice to patient questions.
+And now a new study published in Jama Internal Medicine has revealed that ChatGTP even surpasses doctors in providing high-quality and empathetic advice to patient questions.
 The same authors, however, admit a series of limitations in the research and invite to deepen the topic through randomized clinical trials.

 The comparison: the answers of the doctors and those of ChatGPT